 Category: Web Design

-You know there's a difference between template-based, and custom-designed websites, but you might not be sure of ALL the things there are to consider, or the questions to ask.
-Having worked with both, we can give you the pros and cons of using a template instead of getting a custom designed website.
+You know there's a difference between template-based, and custom designed websites, but you might not be sure of ALL the things there are to consider, or the questions to ask.
+Having worked with both, we can give you the pros and cons of using a template opposed to getting a custom designed website.

 We know the differences because we do both custom, and template-based, websites.
 And there are reasons to use one instead of the other.